 Fax No. : (852) 2511 8142

 (This article only provides general information on the Ordinance.
 The information is by no means exhaustive or definitive.
-Readers are advised to refer to the text of the Ordinance if they are interested in more details.)
+Please refer to the provisions of the Race Discrimination Ordinance for a complete and definitive statement of the law.)